-Pupils work in exercise books, with stimulus sheets given out during lessons to provide support.
+Pupils work in folders, with stimulus sheets given out during lessons to provide support.
 There are several textbooks for the course, which will be used in class and for homework tasks.
 There is also a huge amount of material on the RS page of the Claires Court 'hub' for you to access as well as shared resources on Google Classroom.

-Pupils will be regularly assessed throughout Year 11 as they work towards the two final GCSE exams at the end of the year.
-Marks for assessment, effort and presentation will be entered into the mark sheets contained at the back of the pupils' exercise book which parents will be able to see.
-There is also an assessment grid at the back of each exercise book which explains what each grade means and gives guidance on how to move up a grade.
+Any grades given in Year 11 do not count towards the final GCSE grade, which is awarded after completing two exams at the end of Year 11.
+However, in order to monitor progress, each pupil will complete four end of unit tests which will take the form of exam style questions and a full Mock exam.
+Marks for each assessment, effort and presentation will be entered into the mark sheets contained at the back of the pupil's folder which parents will be able to see.
+There is also an assessment grid at the back of each folder which explains what each grade means and gives guidance on how to move up a grade.

 The news is full of stories that are linked to the topics studied and the types of questions that pupils will be asked to consider.
-Parents can support their son by discussing global events around the dinner table, questions such as "What do you think about...?"; "What are your views on...?" are just the sort of questions that allow you to develop both oracy and subject knowledge.
+Parents can support their daughter by discussing global events around the dinner table, questions such as "What do you think about...?"; "What are your views on...?" are just the sort of questions that allow you to develop both oracy and subject knowledge.
 The BBC website has a number of excellent links for religious, ethical and moral exploration.

-Ms Laura Cousins - luc@clairescourt.net
+Ms Mandy Davis - mcd@clairescourt.net